Cancellation Process in SaaS: 6 Cancellation Flow Examples to Reduce Churn

 Your customer success team can then use customer feedback data to improve your product and service and prevent future churn.

-For instance, you can unearth insights regarding features or functionalities in your service that are half-baked or missing.
+For instance, you can unearth insights regarding missing features or functionalities in your service that are half-baked.
 From here, you can find ways to improve existing features or include new ones in the product.

-Just because customers canceled their subscriptions doesn’t mean they won’t come back in the future.
+Just because customers choose to cancel subscriptions doesn’t mean they won’t come back in the future.

 From here, your show of class will pave the way for their eventual return months or years from now.